ptab/mashtv/README.md

 * episodes with . in the name are screwed . matches the link, but doesn't find it on DB

 #### Code quality
-* unit testing
+* add coverage ?
-* more integration tests
+* parameterize feed unit tests